 - a) When a Traffic Impact Analysis is Required.
 The City or other road authority with jurisdiction may require a Traffic Impact Analysis (TIA) as part of an application for development, a change in use, or a change in access.
 A TIA shall be required where a change of use or a development would involve one or more of the following: - i.
 A change in zoning or a plan amendment designation; - ii.
 Operational or safety concerns documented in writing by a road authority; - iii.
 An increase in site traffic volume generation by 300 Average Daily Trips (ADT) or more; - iv.
-An increase in peak hour volume of a particular movement to and from a street or highway by 20 percent or more; An increase in the use of adjacent streets by vehicles exceeding the 20,000 pound gross vehicle weights by 10 vehicles or more per day; - Existing or proposed approaches or access connections that do not meet minimum spacing or sight distance requirements or are located where vehicles entering or leaving the property are restricted, or such vehicles are likely to queue or hesitate at an approach or access connection, creating a safety hazard; - vi.
+An increase in peak hour volume of a particular movement to and from a street or highway and the generation of 50 or more peak-hour trips on US 101 or the local transportation system, according to the Institute of Transportation Engineers (ITE) Trip Generation Manual; An increase in the use of adjacent streets by vehicles exceeding the 20,000 pound gross vehicle weights by 10 vehicles or more per day; - v.
+Existing or proposed approaches or access connections that do not meet minimum spacing or sight distance requirements or are located where vehicles entering or leaving the property are restricted, or such vehicles are likely to queue or hesitate at an approach or access connection, creating a safety hazard; - vi.
 A change in internal traffic patterns that may cause safety concerns; or - vii.
 A TIA required by ODOT pursuant to OAR 734-051-3030. - b) Traffic Impact Analysis Preparation.
-A professional engineer registered by the State of Oregon, in accordance with the requirements of the road authority, shall prepare the Traffic Impact Analysis. - 5) The City Planner may waive or allow deferral of standard street improvements, including sidewalk, roadway, bicycle lane, undergrounding of utilities, and landscaping, as applicable, where one or more of the following conditions in (a) through (d) is met.
-Where the City Planner agrees to defer a street improvement, it shall do so only where the property owner agrees not to remonstrate against the formation of a local improvement district in the future. - a) The standard improvement conflicts with an adopted capital improvement plan.
+A professional engineer registered by the State of Oregon, in accordance with the requirements of the road authority, shall prepare the Traffic Impact Analysis. - The City Planner and/or City Public Works Director may waive or allow deferral of standard street improvements, including sidewalk, roadway, bicycle lane, undergrounding of utilities, and landscaping, as applicable, where one or more of the following conditions in (a) through (d) is met.
+Where the City Planner and/or City Public Works Director agrees to defer a street improvement, it shall do so only where the property owner agrees not to remonstrate against the formation of a local improvement district in the future. - c) The standard improvement conflicts with an adopted capital improvement plan. - d) The standard improvement would create a safety hazard.

-- b) The standard improvement would create a safety hazard. - c) It is unlikely due to the developed condition of adjacent property that the subject improvement would be extended in the foreseeable future, and the improvement under consideration does not by itself significantly improve transportation operations or safety. - d) The improvement under consideration is part of an approved partition in the HI, MI, or LI zones and the proposed partition does not create any new street.
+- e) It is unlikely due to the developed condition of adjacent property that the subject improvement would be extended in the foreseeable future, and the improvement under consideration does not by itself significantly improve transportation operations or safety. - f) The improvement under consideration is part of an approved partition in the HI, MI, or LI zones and the proposed partition does not create any new street.